Sola-Insurance/DAT-Simulation/README.md

 ### findDamage.js

 The main function in this file is findHouses().
-This function takes in a date and a state and returns all houses that have been hit by a tornado
+This function takes in a date and a state and returns all houses that have been hit by a tornado.

+findHouses() starts by initiating an empty array and map.
+It then runs the function runGenGeoms() which calls the DAT and merges each feature into a multipolygon by EF level. runGenGeoms() returns a dictionary mapping an EF level with a multipolygon.

+findHouses() then continues by querying each sample policyholder that's within a given multipolygon for each EF level.
+These policyholders are then added to a map and stored in the database.

+### generatePayout.js

+This script simply calls findHouses() within findDamage.js and loops through each state for each year.

+### generateGeoJson.js

+This script takes the data from generatePayout and turns it into a visualization that can be passed into mapbox.

+### scriptRunner.js

+This script runs generatePayout then generateGeoJson to analyze payouts and generate visualizations for them.

+### sheetGenerator.js

+This script converts the data into a readable form in google sheets.